 “The ‘acting white’ phenomenon is overstated.
 The real barriers are systemic — underfunded schools, biased testing, and unequal resources.
 Fix those, and the cultural issue disappears.”

 Three data points dismantle this argument.
-First: Nigerian Americans attend the same underfunded schools, navigate the same systemic barriers, and encounter the same racial prejudice — yet hold bachelor’s degrees at nearly double the national rate, 61% vs. 33% (U.S. Census Bureau, ACS).
+First — Nigerian Americans attend the same underfunded schools, navigate the same systemic barriers, and face the same racial prejudice.
+Yet they hold bachelor’s degrees at nearly double the national rate, 61% vs. 33% (U.S. Census Bureau, ACS).
 Same race, same systems, opposite culture, opposite outcomes.
-Second: Fryer’s data shows the popularity penalty is most severe in racially integrated schools — schools with better funding and more resources than segregated ones (Fryer & Torelli, 2010).
+Second — Fryer’s data shows the popularity penalty is most severe in racially integrated schools, which have better funding and more resources than segregated ones (Fryer & Torelli, 2010).
 Better schools make the problem worse, not better, because the social boundary is more visible.
-Third: Success Academy in Harlem — same zip code, same demographics, same funding per pupil — produces Black students who outscore the wealthiest suburbs in New York (NYSED, 2023).
+Third — Success Academy in Harlem, with the same zip code, same demographics, and same funding per pupil, produces Black students who outscore the wealthiest suburbs in New York (NYSED, 2023).
 The external barriers are real.
 But the internal barrier of treating achievement as racial betrayal is the one no funding formula can fix.

 Frederick Douglass Would Not Recognize This